dressel/pyhackrf/README.md

 So if you try to set the LNA gain to 17-23 dB, the gain will be set to 16 dB.
 The same applies for the VGA gain; trying to set the gain to 27 dB will result in 26 dB.

+The TXVGA gain for transmitter is set to 0-47 dB.

+Bias tee can be used to power external antenna at 3.3 V (50 mA max).

 ```python
 # enable/disable the built-in amplifier:
 hackrf.amplifier_on = True